Generation of current vortex by spin current in Rashba systems

-Figure~\ref{figCurrent} shows the numerically calculated charge-current profile for spin-orbit coupling parameters $\lambda/t = 0.1$ and $0.2$, and different simulated times $\tau$.
-Clearly, multiple rings with circular charge-current develop and then persist for long times.
-Neighboring rings have opposite orientation, i.e., the current alternates between clockwise and counterclockwise.
+Figure~\ref{figCurrent} shows the numerically calculated charge-current profile for spin-orbit coupling parameters $\lambda = 0.1$ and $0.2$, and different simulated times $t$.
+Clearly, multiple rings with circular charge current develop and then persist for long times.
+Neighboring rings have opposite orientation; i.e., the current alternates between clockwise and counterclockwise.
 This behavior can be understood qualitatively as follows: A spin current in the Rashba system generates a transverse charge current via the inverse spin Hall effect~\cite{InverseSHE}.
 Here, the spin current points in the radial direction relative to the injection point, which leads to the observed circular charge current.
 Because of the Rashba spin precession, the spin current oscillates as a function of the distance $r$ from the injection point, so that the charge current eventually changes direction as $r$ is increased.
+While the charge current at long times (and fixed radius $r$) is almost entirely azimuthal, the current in the transient regime clearly has a significant radial component.
+This current occurs because of the different velocities for particle and hole excitations at finite spin voltage $V$.
+Its magnitude depends approximately quadratically on $V$~\cite{SuppMat}, since it is affected by both the strength of the injected spin current and the average velocity difference.
+For realistic values of $V$, the radial current should thus be very small.
+It should also be noted that in a real system, the charge separation would be counteracted by the generated electrostatic potential, which is not accounted for in our model.

 To make analytical predictions for the induced charge current that can be compared with the numerical results, it is more convenient to work with the continuous Rashba Hamiltonian